AAGaming00/Material-You-Apps/README.md

 # Social media:

 ### Youtube:
-### Normal youtube doesnt have material you, so use YT revanced extended or LibreTube (Beware! against TOS, IM NOT RESPONSIBLE FOR A BAN! although you should be okay!)
+### Normal youtube doesn't have material you, so use YT revanced extended or LibreTube (Beware! against TOS, IM NOT RESPONSIBLE FOR A BAN! although you should be okay!)

 [FOSS] [Revanced extended Tutorial (XDA forum)](https://forum.xda-developers.com/t/app-8-0-guides-revanced-revanced-extended.4523967/) or [YT Material you (Tutorial I made) ](https://github.com/TheyEatFood/Material-You-Apps/releases/tag/Tutorials)

 [LibreTube](https://github.com/libre-tube/LibreTube)

 ### Twitter:
-### Normal Twitter also doenst have material you, So Use revanced manager
+### Normal Twitter also doesn't have material you, So Use revanced manager

 [FOSS] [Twitter material you (Tutorial I made)](https://github.com/TheyEatFood/Material-You-Apps/releases/tag/Tutorials)

 # FOSS/Open-Source apps:

 ### ⭐ [FOSS] [Droid-ify](https://github.com/Iamlooker/Droid-ify)
 F-droid but with a material you design.
-MATERIAL YOU HAS TO BE ENABLED IN THE SETTINGS
+MATERIAL YOU HAS TO BE ENABLED IN THE SETTINGS!

 ### ⭐ [FOSS] [Revanced Manager](https://github.com/revanced/revanced-manager)
-app to get YT premium and other features (not just youtube + has a material you feature for twitter), a bit complicated... youtube isnt open-source but the manager is!
+app to get YT premium and other features (not just youtube + has a material you feature for twitter), a bit complicated...
+The Apps it patches Aren't open-source but the manager is!

 ### ⭐ [FOSS] [Lawnchair 12](https://lawnchair.app/) or [Lawnchair 12 dev/debug](https://www.apkmirror.com/apk/lawnchair/lawnchair-debug/)
-lawnchair is a material you launcher, its basicly like the Pixel launcher/stock android but with more customization.
+lawnchair is a material you launcher, its like the Pixel launcher/stock android but with more customization.

 ### ⭐ [FOSS] [LawnIcons](https://github.com/LawnchairLauncher/lawnicons)
-Icons for lawnchair, nova and niagara... its like the google "Material you themed icons" but with more icons!
+Icons for lawnchair, nova (And more!) its like the google "Material you themed icons" but with more icons!

 ### ⭐ [FOSS] [Mulch](https://gitlab.com/divested-mobile/mulch)
 Chrome but open-source and with more privacy features!